PorktoberRevolution/ReStocked/Distribution/RestockPlus/readme.txt

 Restock+ is a complement to Restock which adds useful parts that we feel are missing from the base game.
 At the moment this concentrates on a couple of primary areas:
 - 0.625m parts: filling out this range with engines, fuel tanks, SRBs and more
+- 1.875m parts: filling out this range with a new SRB and hopefully more in the future
-- 3.75m parts: filling out the range with engines, docking ports, control systems and more In addition some glaring bugfixes and improvements are made
+- 3.75m parts: filling out the range with engines, docking ports, control systems and more In addition some glaring bugfixes and improvements are made.
+For a full list, consult the changlog

 ============
 DEPENDENCIES